-The growth of Big Data will continue to rise and so will the need to store it.
+Data Managment will continue to rise as the need to store Big Data continues to skyrocket.
 There are expected to be more than 40 billion internet-connected devices in the next 5 years, from smartphones and appliances to robots and vehicles.
 This means that most organizations will be “drowning” in data.

 In fact, a recent IDC forecast shows that the Big Data technology and services market will grow at a 26.4% compound annual growth rate to $41.5 billion through 2018, or about six times the growth rate of the overall information technology market.